gonium/SightProxy/README.md

     joh-sdptool browse local

+If you get an error like:

+    Failed to connect to SDP server on FF:FF:FF:00:00:00: No such file or directory

+Did you reboot after adjusting your bluetooth configuration?
+Try a reboot

 If you are using two bluetooth dongles and you somehow manage to get sold two with the same mac address (which happened to me) then you can change the mac address of one of them using eg:

     tools/bdaddr -i hciX 00:11:22:33:44:55